Ann Curry on Megyn Kelly's Fonda remarks: 'This is not journalism'

 Story highlights

-- Curry appeared on "The View" Tuesday
+- Curry appears on "The View"

 - She said journalists are supposed to be "humble"